Anon-Planet/thgtoa/guide.md

 -   SSH keys:

     -   ED25519 (preferred) or RSA 4096 Bits*
     -   Avoid: RSA 2048 bits

 * **Warning: RSA and ED25519 are unfortunately not seen as "Quantum Resistant"**[^271] **and while they have not been broken yet, they probably will be broken someday into the future.
 It is just a matter of when rather than if RSA will ever be broken.
 So, these are preferred in those contexts due to the lack of a better possibility.**

-Here are some real cases of issues bad cryptography:
+Here are some real cases of issues bad cryptography

 -   Telegram: <https://democratic-europe.eu/2021/07/20/cryptographers-uncover-four-vulnerabilities-in-telegram/> <sup>[[Archive.org]][168]</sup>
 -   Telegram: <https://buttondown.email/cryptography-dispatches/archive/cryptography-dispatches-the-most-backdoor-looking/> <sup>[[Archive.org]][169]</sup>
 -   Cryptocat: <https://web.archive.org/web/20130705051050/https://blog.crypto.cat/2013/07/new-critical-vulnerability-in-cryptocat-details/>
 -   Some other examples can be found here: <https://www.cryptofails.com/> <sup>[[Archive.org]][170]</sup>

 Later this guide will not recommend "bad cryptography" and that should hopefully be enough to protect you?

-## No logging but logging anyway policies:
+## No logging but logging anyway policies

 Many people have the idea that privacy-oriented services such as VPN or E-Mail providers are safe due to their no-logging policies or their encryption schemes.
 Unfortunately, many of those same people forget that all those providers are legal commercial entities subject to the laws of the countries in which they operate.

 Any of those providers can be forced to silently (without your knowing (using for example a court order with a gag order[^272] or a national security letter[^273]) log your activity to de-anonymize you.
 There have been several recent examples of those:

 -   2021, Proton, Proton logged IP address of French activist after an order by Swiss authorities[^274].
 -   2021, WindScribe, Servers were not encrypted as they should have been allowing MITM attacks by authorities[^275].
 -   2021, DoubleVPN servers, logs, and account info seized by law enforcement[^276].
 -   2021, The Germany-based mail provider Tutanota was forced to monitor specific accounts for 3 months[^277].
 -   2020, The Germany-based mail provider Tutanota was forced to implement a backdoor to intercept and save copies of the unencrypted e-mails of one user[^278] (they did not decrypt the stored e-mail).
 -   2017, PureVPN was forced to disclose information of one user to the FBI[^279].
 -   2014, an EarthVPN user was arrested based on logs provider to the Dutch Police[^280].
 -   2013, Secure E-Mail provider Lavabit shuts down after fighting a secret gag order[^281].
 -   2011, HideMyAss user was de-anonymized, and logs were provided to the FBI[^282].

 Some providers have implemented the use of a Warrant Canary[^283] that would allow their users to find out if they have been compromised by such orders, but this has not been tested yet as far as I know.